Author

 3. Continuous Monitoring AWS Infrastructure

 Continuous monitoring stands as a proactive and essential practice within AWS infrastructure management.
 It plays a vital role in bolstering cloud operations' overall resilience, security, and efficiency.
 This practice empowers organizations to promptly detect and address any changes, minimize risks, and fine-tune their AWS environment to achieve optimal performance.
-By adopting continuous monitoring, businesses can stay ahead of potential issues, ensuring a robust and well-optimized AWS infrastructure.

 Following are the benefits of closely monitoring crucial metrics such as minimum uptime, recoverability objectives, and maximum failover duration: